 Don't get left in the cold just because you need help paying for heat.
 Learn how to apply for help during the winter with the Low Income Home Energy Assistance Program.

 The Low Income Home Energy Assistance Program can help you pay your winter heating bills.
 If you're eligible, they'll make payments directly to your utility company.
 The program runs from November 1 - April 30.

-To be eligible, you must be at or below 200 percent of the federal poverty level.
-Check the federal poverty guidelines before you apply.
+To be eligible, income must be at or below 60% of State Median Income.
+Check the income guidelines before you apply.

 Prepare for your appointment

 - Proof of income for anyone who is 18 or older in your household.
 You'll need proof for the last 30 days.
-If anyone is a full-time college student, you'll need a letter from the school.
+You'll need a letter from the school if anyone is a full or part-time college student.

 - Please bring a copy of your most recent lease or paid rent receipt.
 If you're a homeowner, bring a copy of your mortgage statement.